-Prior research has shown that increased information transparency rises the forecast accuracy of analysts (Barron, Kile, and O'Keefe, 1999; Brown, 1997; Byard and Shaw, 2003; Lang and Lundholm, 1996).
+Prior research has shown that increased information transparency rises the forecast accuracy of analysts (Barron, Charles, and O'Keefe, 1999; Brown, 1997; Byard and Shaw, 2003; Lang and Lundholm, 1996).
 When external investors cannot obtain accurate public information from politically connected companies, analysts will have more incentives to collect private information through personal channels (Verrecchia, 1982; Lang and Lundholm, 1996).
-Analysts will increasingly obtain private information through private channels when companies have more intangible assets, the value of the company is more difficult to measure, or the company's stock price or less able to reflect its real value.
-(Barth, Kasznik and McNichols, 2001).
+Analysts will increasingly obtain private information through private channels when companies have more intangible assets, the value of the company is more difficult to measure, or the company's stock price or less able to reflect its real value (Barth, Kasznik and McNichols, 2001).
 Barron et al. (2002) found that when analysts make earnings forecasts for companies with greater uncertainty, there will be incentives to collect new private information.
 Lang and Lundholm (1996) also suggest that when the level of public information disclosure of companies is low, analysts will put more weights of private information in their earnings forecasts.
-Barron, Byard, and Yu (2008) found that in analysts' earnings forecasts, the increase in unexpected earnings and negative unexpected earnings represents an increase in forecast error, indicating that forecast errors will make analysts tend to search more actively or obtain relatively more private information to avoid future forecast errors.
+Barron, Byard, and Yu (2008) stated that in analysts' earnings forecasts, the increase in unexpected earnings and negative unexpected earnings represents an increase in forecast error, indicating that forecast errors will make analysts tend to search more actively or obtain relatively more private information to avoid future forecast errors.
 Therefore, when an analyst cannot make financial forecasts based on public information, it will increase the analyst's reliance on private information, thereby improving the accuracy of the analyst's private information.
 In other words, when a company chooses to disclose a higher degree of public information, the analyst's private information has a lower degree of disagreement with its earnings forecast based on public information, that is, the two have an inverse relationship.

-2.4 Hypothesis Development
+2.3 Hypothesis development

 This study states that the quality of information disclosure by companies may be affected by the political connections.
-Schipper(1989) and Leuz, Nanda and Wysocki(2003) show that when the company has political connections, the relationship between the company's management authority and the government unit or competent authority is closer, and the quality of financial information disclosure will not receive additional attention.
+Leuz and Oberholzer -Gee (2006) showed that when the company has political connections, the relationship between the company's management authority and the government unit or competent authority is closer, and the quality of financial information disclosure will not receive additional attention.
 The poor information transparency makes it difficult for users of financial statements to obtain the complete information of the company.
 Piotroski, Wong and Zhang (2008) found that when local governments control enterprises, they will incline to suppress bad news and expose investors to a high information risk environment.
-Chaney, Faccio and Parsley (2011) state that when a company is politically connected, manager is less concerned about market pressure, resulting in poorer disclosure quality of accounting information.
-Haw, Hu, Hwang and Wu (2004) show that in countries with relatively low protection of people's rights, companies will have poorer average disclosure quality of accounting information.
+Chaney, Faccio and Parsley (2011) stated that when a company is politically connected, manager is less concerned about market pressure, resulting in poorer disclosure quality of accounting information.
 In general, since many studies supports that politically connected firms will have lower information quality, this study expects to reduce the accuracy of analysts' publicly available information (Cho and Harter, 1995; Han and Manry, 2000; Hope, 2003a; Barron et al. 1998); on this basis, this study suggests that when firms are politically connected, the relative information transparency is low, which reduces the accuracy of analysts' public information.
 Thus, Hypothesis 1 is as follows: